FredP1/FredPortfolio/README.md

 Fred Palmer's Portfolio website.
 Originally from a gatsby template.
+Using this to learn and practice React.